davidpypysp/softrd/build_dependencies.md

 ## Windows

-In windows we use PowerSheel
+In windows we use PowerShell

 Windows use vcpkg to build gflag dependency